 Back in the days, all theatres and night clubs with self-respect had their own chorus line to back up different guest appearances and to perform their own numbers.
 In recent years this tradition has on and off been in circulation in the contemporary Lindy Hop scene, in Herräng especially in connection to the Daily Meetings.

 The program will follow the traditions featured in especially so called race movies from the 1930s and 40s.
-The level of the teaching will demand some basic experience of solo jazz in the interval of intermediate up to advanced level.
+The level of the teaching will demand some basic experience of solo jazz.